RobustiPy/robustipy/README.md

 In words, it creates a set contaning the aritmentic mean of the elements of the powerset $\mathcal{P}$ (all possible combination of any length) of $Y$, the set $X$ and the powerset of $Z$ to then produce the Cartesian product of these sets, creating the full set of possible model specifications $\Pi$. `RobustiPy` then takes these specifications, fits them against observable (tabular) data, and produces coefficients and relevant metrics for each version of the predictor $x$ in the set $X$.

+A paper which more fully describes RobustiPy and all of its examples can be found [here](https://arxiv.org/abs/2506.19958).

 ## Installation

 Installing `RobustiPy` is simple.
 To get our most stable current release, simply do: